-This ECMA Standard requires that a disk which meets all requirements of this ECMA Standard in the specified test environment shall provide data interchange over the specified ranges of environmental parameters in the operating environment.
+This Ecma Standard requires that a disk which meets all requirements of this Ecma Standard in the specified test environment shall provide data interchange over the specified ranges of environmental parameters in the operating environment.

-The operating environment is the environment where the air immediately surrounding the disk has the following properties:
+The operating environment is the environment where the air immediately surrounding the disk shall have the following properties:

-temperature : 5 °C to 55 °C
+: 5 °C to 55 °C

-relative humidity : 3 % to 85 %
+: 3 % to 85 %

-absolute humidity : 1 g/m 3 to 30 g/m 3
+: 1 g/m 3 to 30 g/m 3

-atmospheric pressure : 60 kPa to 106 kPa
+: 60 kPa to 106 kPa

-temperature gradient : 10 °C/h max.
+: 10 °C/h max.

-relative humidity gradient : 10 %/h max.
+: 10 %/h max.

-No condensation on the optical disk shall occur.
-If an optical disk has been exposed to conditions outside those specified in this clause, it shall be acclimatized in an allowed operating environment for at least 2 h before use.
+No condensation on the disk shall occur.
+If the disk has been exposed to conditions outside those specified in this Clause, it shall be acclimatized in an allowed operating environment for at least 2 h before use.